stillmatic/stillmatic.github.io/content/post/2017-12-29-choosing-between-data-science-teams.md

 ## 'Senior' roles

 Senior data scientists should optimize for impact - often by making other people more effective.
-I don't think I'm here yet, but there are a few common characteristics of the senior data scientists or data science managers that I appreciate.
+I don't think I'm here yet, but there are a few common characteristics of the senior data scientists or data science managers in teams that I appreciate.

 * Shares their deep product intuition and accumulated tribal knowledge.
 This is mostly a function of experience and seeing events for themselves, but there is real skill involved in pattern-matching for the appropriate experiences to draw from.
+* Domain-specific knowledge can be put to use.
+An example of a mismatch would be a data scientist with a ton of expertise in self-driving car techology taking a senior technical role in an adtech company.
+While their general leadership skills and expertise in working with data can be useful, the overall misfit means that their total impact is limited.
 * Creates abstractions that enable brand new types of analysis.
 My favorite examples of this generally involve system design - creating tools such as a large-scale experiment analysis framework or a machine learning model training process are extremely non-trivial and have huge benefits over manual efforts.
 * Keeps junior data scientists' career interests in mind.
-If øne data scientist is interested in data infrastructure and another is interested in machine learning, they should be pointed towards appropriate projects.
+If one data scientist is interested in data infrastructure and another is interested in machine learning, they should be pointed towards appropriate projects.
+This also requires management to support the growth of junior data scientists.
 * Takes mentorship seriously.
 * Prioritizes projects based on their potential ROI/leverage.

+Teams where senior data scientists/managers are empowered to drive impact in these ways are well-positioned for success.

 ## Afterword